When do we start first grade?

 For example, the Norse myths are great stories, but they strike a chord for ten-year-olds.
 Children who are ten in fourth grade feel that magnetic attraction to the stories in the curriculum because of that story-to-development match.
 If your child is only eight years old in fourth grade (because she was reading early or there was social/family pressure to start sooner because she’s so smart), she might still enjoy the stories, but she won’t light up in the same way.
 They won’t engage her imagination as deeply.
 It’s a missed opportunity for her education to feel nourishing and enriching.
 And delightful.

 And for some stories and some children, they’ll be too intense/violent/mature if you start early.
 This applies to mythology, but especially to history lessons.
 By the time your child is in seventh and eighth grades, he needs to start grappling with humanity’s past and present.
 This means learning history, reading emotionally challenging literature, and engaging with current events.
-Adolescence is the best time for this, and ealier is not a good thing for your child, regardless of their cognitive abilities.
+Adolescence is the best time for this, and earlier is not a good thing for your child, regardless of their cognitive abilities.

 Start first grade with a seven-year-old, and you’ll hit those Norse myths around age ten, and the European colonization of Africa around age thirteen.
 Your child will be ready for the content all the way through.
 He’ll get what he needs from his education when he needs it.